CreatiParser: Generative Image Parsing of Raster Graphic Designs into Editable Layers: Experiments

 \subsection{Quantitative Results}

 Table~\ref{tab:main_results} reports comprehensive quantitative comparisons.
 Overall, CreatiParser consistently outperforms all baseline methods across all metrics and datasets.

-\textbf{Layer reconstruction}: CreatiParser improves both text and sticker IoU over all baselines.
-On Parser-40K, CreatiParser-RL reaches 0.896 T-IoU and 0.862 S-IoU, with the largest gain appearing on stickers, which reflects the benefit of RGBA-aware diffusion with explicit transparency modeling.
+\textbf{Layer Reconstruction}: CreatiParser improves both text and sticker IoU over all baselines.
+On Parser-40K, CreatiParser attains 0.862 S-IoU and CreatiParser-RL further raises T-IoU to 0.896; the large sticker-IoU margin over the baselines ($0.438$/$0.743{\to}0.862$) reflects the benefit of RGBA-aware diffusion with explicit transparency modeling.
+We emphasize that, because GRPO updates only the text parser while the multi-branch diffusion model is kept frozen (Sec.~III-D, Algorithm~\ref{alg:grpo}), the sticker and background layers produced by CreatiParser and CreatiParser-RL are identical; consequently the diffusion-only metrics---S-IoU, Sticker/BG L1, and all alpha-matte scores (Table~\ref{tab:alpha})---are unchanged by RL, and CreatiParser-RL differs from CreatiParser only on the text-dependent metrics (T-IoU, Font, Attr., Text L1) and on the composited metrics that aggregate the refined text layer (Avg L1, the Overall columns, and FID in Table~\ref{tab:perceptual}).
 RGB L1 results in Table~\ref{tab:main_results} show the same trend.
 However, LayerD remains slightly better on text-layer L1, which we attribute to its use of a leading text segmentation model Hi-SAM for pixel-level extraction\cite{layerd}.
 In contrast, our method predicts a structured text protocol, enabling editable font and attribute control beyond pixel-level decomposition.

+\textbf{Perceptual Quality}: Beyond pixel-level error, Table~\ref{tab:perceptual} and Table~\ref{tab:alpha} assess perceptual fidelity.
+In Table~\ref{tab:perceptual}, CreatiParser-RL attains the best overall LPIPS, SSIM, and PSNR and the lowest FID on both datasets (overall FID $9.8$ vs.\ LayerD's $19.7$ on Parser-40K, and $8.6$ vs.\ $17.9$ on Crello), with clear gains on the sticker and background layers.
+Consistent with the text-layer L1 result, LayerD retains a slight edge on the \emph{text} layer (text LPIPS $0.051$ vs.\ our $0.061$ on Parser-40K) owing to its dedicated pixel-level segmentation; our protocol-based prediction trades a small pixel-alignment gap for full editability.
+Table~\ref{tab:alpha} further shows that our generative RGBA design yields cleaner sticker boundaries: CreatiParser reaches $\alpha$-IoU $0.857$ and $\alpha$-MAE $0.0231$ on Parser-40K versus LayerD's $0.781$ and $0.0412$, directly reflecting the reduced alpha bleeding that RGB L1 alone cannot capture.

-\textbf{Text editability}: Our VLM-based text parsing significantly outperforms image-based extraction methods.
+\textbf{Text Editability}: Our VLM-based text parsing significantly outperforms image-based extraction methods.
 CreatiParser provides font identification (87.3\%) and style attribute prediction (91.2\%) that other methods cannot support.
 The GRPO optimization further improves all text metrics by 0.8--4.9\%.